 - Obtain relevant hands-on training experience to add to a resume

 The Telecommunication Foundations training program provides students with transferable skills for customer service positions that require phone-based, computer-based or other remote client service skills.
 This program generates superior customer service representatives who may apply for employment opportunities either in brick-and-mortar facilities or as a part of the growing demand for remote agent opportunities.
 The Telecommunication Foundations course can be taken in-house or online.
 A few goals of the Telecommunication Foundations program are:

-- Obtain customer service skills via phone and computer usage (CSR training)
+- Obtain customer service skills via phone and software usage (CSR training)